-Rainbow options with Direct Amplitude Loading
+Rainbow Options with Direct Amplitude Loading

 Data Definitions

-The problem inputs are:
+The problem inputs:

 -

-: the number of qubits representing an underlying asset -
+NUM_QUBITS: the number of qubits representing an underlying asset -

-: the number of underlying assets -
+NUM_ASSETS: the number of underlying assets -

-: the strike price -
+K: the strike price -

-: the arrays of underlying assets prices -
+S0: the arrays of underlying asset prices -

-: the number of days to the maturity date -
+dt: the number of days to the maturity date -

-: the covariance matrix that correlate the underlyings -
+COV: the covariance matrix that correlates to the underlyings -

-: the array containing the mean of the log return of each underlyings
+MU_LOG_RET: the array containing the mean of the log return of each underlying

 import numpy as np